vladansaracpv/ann-music-interval/README.md

-# Interval object methods for @ann-music-js project
+# Interval methods for @ann-music-js project